 What classes will I see?

-Typically you won’t see much if any class “A” of "B1" cable as these tend to be for specialist applications.
-In the main you will probably be asked for classes E and D, with some C, although certain high-end clients in high-risk industries may occasionally request Class B2.
+Typically you won’t see much if any class “Aca” of "B1ca" cable as these tend to be for specialist applications.
+In the main you will probably be asked for classes Eca and Dca, with some Cca, although certain high-end clients in high-risk industries may occasionally request class B2ca.

 When will these classes matter?

 How will I know what class of cable I have?

-All cable sold under the CPR will need to be clearly labelled as to its class – this could be on the cable and a label will be applied to reel or if sold as a pre-cut shank, the label may be applied to the shank.
+All cable sold under the CPR needs to be clearly labelled as to its class – this could be on the cable and a label will be applied to reel or if sold as a pre-cut shank, the label may be applied to the shank.
 The wholesaler is responsible for ensuring that the cable has the appropriate marking before it is offered for sale.
-Please note that cable already in the supply chain on 1 July 2017 does not need to be classified or CPR labelled, but there is unlikely to be much of this now so do treat with caution.
+Please note that cable already in the supply chain on 1 July 2017 does not need to be classified or CPR labelled, but there is unlikely to be much of this now so do treat any you see with caution.

-What will this Reel / Shank label look like?
+What does Reel / Shank label look like?